Tap to Call: 205.328.9200

 • loss of appetite

-If you were stationed at a contaminated military base for at least one cumulative year and struggle with bladder cancer, you might be entitled to compensation, so we encourage you to get in touch with our attorneys.
-The family members of veterans who lived at a military base and have this diagnosis might also be eligible to file a claim.
-Bladder cancer has a latency of 4 years when it is caused by PFAS exposure.
+If you worked as a maritime worker or railroad employee and were exposed to PFAS or other toxic substances and struggle with bladder cancer, you might be entitled to compensation, so we encourage you to get in touch with our attorneys.
+The family members of workers who were exposed and have this diagnosis might also be eligible to file a claim.

 Under which names can bladder cancer be diagnosed?